3G Network Closure

 What's changing?

-From September 2024, our network partner Optus will repurpose 3G technology to boost the capacity, speed, and reliability of the 4G network and the growth of 5G technology.
+From 28th October 2024, our network partner Optus will repurpose 3G technology to boost the capacity, speed, and reliability of the 4G network and the growth of 5G technology.
 This standard practice is called “re-farming,” where a specific mobile radio frequency band is reused from one technology to another.

 Will I be affected?

-From September 2024, 3G services will no longer be available on our network.
+From 28 October 2024, 3G services will no longer be available on our network.
 But don’t worry.
 We’re here to help you through this change.

-1. We'll be reaching out to customers who we believe may have a device impacted by these changes
+1. We'll be reaching out to customers who we believe may have a device impacted by these changes.

 2. If you receive an email or message, we recommend checking your device manual or the manufacturer’s website or contacting their support team to confirm whether the device relies on 3G.
-We’ve provided more details below
+We’ve provided more details below.

 3. If your device relies on 3G, you must upgrade to a 4G or 5G capable device to stay connected.
 We’ve provided options below on how to do this.

-What do I need to do before September 2024?
+What do I need to do before October 2024?

-To remain connected and have good network coverage, you’ll need to make sure that from September 2024:
+To remain connected and have good network coverage, you’ll need to make sure that from October 2024:

 1. Your device supports 4G VoLTE (if your device is used for voice calls)